Muftawo/lithing-network-stats-dataset-builder/README.md

-# Bitcoin Lightning Network Stats Dataset Builder
+# *Bitcoin Lightning Network Stats Dataset Builder*

+# Overview
-This project is designed to fetch and sync Bitcoin Lightning Network statistics from Mempool.space and store them in a CSV dataset.
-The service retrieves data via the Mempool.space API, processes it, and saves it to a local file for data science purposes.
+This is simple poject designed to fetch and sync Bitcoin Lightning Network statistics from Mempool.space public api and stored as a CSV for futher analysis.

+The purpose of this dataset is to capture key metrics that reflect the activity and growth of the Bitcoin Lightning Network over time.

 ## Usage